hediibl/nReader/README.md

 ## Requirements

-### Desktop version
+### Python version

-If you're using the Python version, the following packages are required:
+The following packages are required:

 * `pycryptodome`
 * `wcwidth`